dtortosa/capstone_project/README.md

 These results support the potential of public Twitter sentiment to capture the expectations around the Euro and improve the predictions of EUR/USD exchange rate.
 It could also be useful to improve the prediction of other fiat currencies, maybe even more useful for those exhibiting higher instability and thus being less influenced by the pricing of the previous day.
 Note that here I found an improved prediction using Twitter sentiment of the previous 15 days.
 Therefore, it may be the case that rapid changes in the expectations around a less stable currency could be detected in twitter, anticipating short-term changes in the value of the currency.

 This approach can be included in pre-existing pipelines to predict EUR and other fiat currencies in order to improve prediction and increase the probabilities of more beneficial exchange rates.
-The step-by-step explanations in the all notebooks will make easier the implementation.
+The step-by-step explanations in all the notebooks will make the implementation easier.
 The different notebooks are ordered following the steps of this project and stored in the `script` folder of this repository:

 - [`1_data_preparation_eur_pricing.ipynb`](scripts/1_data_preparation_eur_pricing.ipynb)
 - [`02a_data_preparation_scrapping_tweets.ipynb`](scripts/02a_data_preparation_scrapping_tweets.ipynb)